nvnkmrpdy/stackservice/README.md

 #### Push
 - The user can input an integer in the text-box and click on the _Push_ button.
-- The client app validates if the input is a valid number and lies with in the integer range.
+- The client app validates if the input is a valid number and lies within the integer range.
 If not, it displays the appropriate message to the user.
 - If the input is valid, it invokes the push REST service and the element is pushed to the stack.
 - On successful push operation, the client app displays an info message about the operation and refreshes the content of the stack displayed in the page.